DanielMateosLab/fisio-hub/README.md

 - Create/destroy sessions (login/logout) for a user_id and role_id and type (professional/patient).

 ## Sharding
-A good compound sharding key would be the hashed_center_id and the last_name, properties present in all sharding-candidate collections but user.
+A good compound sharding key would be the center_id and the last_name, properties present in all sharding-candidate collections but user.
 This allows routed queries and a good distribution over shard nodes.